shitware-ltd/duckmode-vscode/README.md

 These release notes assume we'll release more than one version.
 We will probably never be that drunk again.

+### 0.2.1 - Invoke Mia BETA.
+In honor of The Prettiest Girl On The Internet.

+- Add "Invoke Mia".
+Sound requires the webview to currently be clicked to work.
+This is why it's a BETA.

 ### 0.2.0 - Dan's Harem release.
 In honour of, well, we're not exactly sure what.

 - Major refactor, added actual tests.
 I think.